shidalgo12/Chicago_Crime/README.md

 Using linear regressions what can we predict the number of homicides will be?

 Is using a full past decade of data the proper reference for our linear regression?
-Given the national crie wave in 2016, should we only use data since then for a more accurate analysis?
+Given the national crime wave in 2016, should we only use data since then for a more accurate analysis?

 Do community areas with lower levels of eduction see higher homicides?